shikokuchuo/nanonext/README.md

-**It is recommended for optimal performance and stability to let the package automatically compile bundled versions of ‘libmbedtls’ and ‘libnng’ during installation.** To always compile the libraries from source even if system installations exist, set the `NANONEXT_LIBS` environment variable prior to installation e.g. by `Sys.setenv(NANONEXT_LIBS = 1)`.
+**It is recommended for optimal performance and stability to let the package automatically compile bundled versions of ‘libmbedtls’ and ‘libnng’ during installation.** To ensure the libraries are compiled from source even if system installations are present, set the `NANONEXT_LIBS` environment variable prior to installation e.g. by `Sys.setenv(NANONEXT_LIBS = 1)`.

-It is neither necessary nor recommended to install system libraries, but ‘libnng’ is available as libnng-dev (deb) or nng-devel (rpm), and ‘libmbedtls’ is available as libmbedtls-dev (deb) or libmbedtls-devel (rpm).
+Although not recommended to use system libraries, ‘libnng’ is available as libnng-dev (deb) or nng-devel (rpm), and ‘libmbedtls’ as libmbedtls-dev (deb) or libmbedtls-devel (rpm).
 The `INCLUDE_DIR` and `LIB_DIR` environment variables may be set prior to package installation to specify a custom location for ‘libmbedtls’ or ‘libnng’ other than the standard filesystem locations.

 *Additional requirements for Solaris: (i) the ‘xz’ package - available on OpenCSW, and (ii) a more recent version of ‘cmake’ than available on